The Woods (album)

 The Woods is the seventh studio album by American rock band Sleater-Kinney.
 It was released in 2005 on Sub Pop.
 The album was produced by Dave Fridmann and recorded in late 2004.
 The album received widespread critical acclaim.

 Recording and production

-The Woods was produced by Dave Fridmann and recorded from November 2004 to December 2004 at Tarbox Road Studios in Cassadaga, New York.
+The Woods was produced by Dave Fridmann and recorded from November-December 2004 at Tarbox Road Studios in Cassadaga, New York.
 Much of the album was recorded live in the studio, as Fridmann consciously attempted to approximate the band's live sound on the record.
 The vocals and some of the guitar tracks were the only overdubs.
 The final two tracks, "Let's Call It Love" and "Night Light," were separate tracks on record but were actually recorded together in a single 15-minute take, after Carrie Brownstein realized that the two tracks were in the same key and could segue into one another.

 Release

 The Woods was released on May 24, 2005, by Sub Pop, making it the band's first release on that label.
 Two songs from the album, "Entertain" and "Jumpers", were released as singles on May 10, 2005, and September 12, 2005, respectively.
 The album reached number 80 on the US Billboard Top 200 chart and number 2 on the Independent Albums chart.
 As of October 2005, The Woods had sold 59,000 copies in the U.S. according to Nielsen SoundScan.
 As of February 2015, The Woods had sold 94,000 copies.